pnsn/eqMap/README.md

 # eqMap

 EqMap is a generic mapping utility for plotting, earthquakes, monitoring stations,  and polygons on a Leaflet Map.
 The plugin uses Leaflet V1.3.
 The plugin expects a JSON objects for the earthquakes and stations, and KML files for all polygons.
 The JSON objects need to served via web service; the KML files must be hosted on a public facing web server.

+EqMap was developed by Jon Connolly ([PNSN](https://pnsn.org)) and Kyla Marczewski ([PNSN](https://pnsn.org)).
+This fork has customized EqMap for the [UUSS](https://quake.utah.edu/).

 ## Usage
 1. Copy javascripts/eqMapConfigExample.js to javascripts/eqMapConfig.js (This file is gitignored)
-2. Point browser to one of the example html files*
+2. Point browser to one of the example html files.
-3. If you are using the X-Section Plot, Get an API key for the Elevation Service at https://developers.google.com/maps/documentation/javascript/elevation
+3. If you are using the X-Section Plot, Get an API key for the [Elevation Service](https://developers.google.com/maps/documentation/javascript/elevation).
-4. Once you create your own templates add your API Key
+4. Once you create your own templates add your API key, e.g.,.

     <code> &lt;script src="https://www.google.com/jsapi?key=" type="text/javascript"&gt; </script></code>

-*By default the example files use PNSN event and station data, a PNSN boundary KML file and a S. California fault KML file.

 The plugin is called by: